 Today, the idea of diversity and inclusion is not just one of the many things that HR needs to implement.
 It is much more than a compliance need.
 It has gained the business importance.
 Data has proven that diversity leads to business success.
 Companies are putting business value to diversity and inclusion.

 To give an analogy, look at most vibrant and progressive cities in the world.
 You will find one common thing about these cities; it would be its diversity and inclusion.
 Acceptance of different cultures, races and religions.
 Diversity and inclusion has helped these cities to see the growth it has seen.
 It is not much different for successful companies too.
 Companies with diverse workforce tend to do better.

-Also, diversity and inclusion survey at the Salesforce data shows that customers and employee expect companies to go beyond profit and be responsible for making positive impact on society.
+Also, the diversity and inclusion survey at the Salesforce data shows that customers and employees expect companies to go beyond profit and be responsible for making a positive impact on society.

 Benefits Of Promoting Diversity And Inclusion In The Workplace

 Let’s look at some of the benefits of promoting diversity and inclusion in the workplace.
 Below aspects should explain why diversity management should be a key focus of any organization.

 1. Helps Garner Best Talent

 Organization with a greater level of diversity and inclusion in the workplace ends up hiring the best in the business.
 They are able to reach out more diverse people in quick time.
 It’s similar to using employee referrals for sourcing talent.
 Diverse the workforce you have, you will be able to reach out to people with various skills and background.

 2. Increases Efficiency and Performance

 A big advantage of promoting diversity in the company is that it helps in improving efficiency and performance of the business.
 Having people with diverse background help gain better perspective related to the problem at hand.
 Hence, the outcome of the diverse workforce is often more rounded solution which eventually helps in growing business.